-Installing the gravel pad in the work area is expected to temporarily prevent about 120 ft of Toro Creek from serving as a freshwater rearing area and freshwater migration area for threatened steelhead for up to four months each year during the dry season (June 1 through October 31).
+Installing the gravel pad in the work area is expected to temporarily prevent about 200ft of Old Creek from serving as a freshwater rearing area and freshwater migration area for threatened steelhead for up to four months, over the two years of construction, during the dry season (June 1 through October 31).
 The temporary loss of habitat is expected to have at least a few consequences, described as follows.